-All 45 states that require merchants to charge sales tax have a statewide rate.
+All forty-five states (plus DC) that require merchants to charge sales tax have a statewide rate.
+(Alaska also has local rates.)
 This usually varies from 4% to 8%.
 A handful of states are fairly simple sales tax-wise, and leave it at that state rate.
 This means, as a merchant with sales tax nexus in that state, you’d only charge each buyer the state sales tax rate.

 But most states also have local rates.
 These could be county rates, city rates or some other special district rates.
 That’s why you might notice that when you buy an umbrella in Seattle (98101 zip code) you’d pay 9.6% in sales tax.
 But if you lost your umbrella in a freak cyclone and had to buy another one in Tacoma (98401 zip code) you’d only pay 9.5% sales tax.